-T-Server Type Transaction Type
+T-Server Transaction Type

-турс r oute re- route direct- callid l uui/ n direct- no- direct- ani direct- digits direct- net- work- callid dnis- pool pull- back
+Туре route re- direct- direct- direct- dnis- pull-

-one-to- one multiple- to-one Camu token alli
+one-to- one multiple- to-one route callid uui / route- uui no- token ani digits network- callid pool back

+Sprint Yes

 SR-3511

 Stentor

 - a.
 Not supported in the case of function TRequestRouteCall on a virtual routing point: a routing point can be simulated using a hunt group with calls being deflected or transferred from the hunt-group member when routing.
 When a two-step (typically mute) transfer is used on such a hunt-group member, CallID and ANI usually change; thus, the direct-callid and direct-ani types do not work. - b.
 Not supported in the case of function TSingleStepTransfer when the T-Server service is simulated using a two-step transfer to the switch.
 In this case, CallID and ANI change; thus, the direct-callid and direct-ani types do not work. - c.
 Not supported if two T-Servers are connected to different nodes. - d.
 There are some switch-specific limitations when assigning CSTA correlator data UUI to a call. - e.
 Supported only on ABCF trunks (Alcatel internal network). - f.
-To use this transaction type, you must select the Use Override check box on the Advanced tab of the DN Properties dialog box.
+To use this transaction type, you must select the Use Override check box on the Advanced tab of the DN Properties dialog box. - g.
+Not supported if a TMakeCall request is made. - h.
+Not supported if a TInitiateTransfer or TInitiateConference request is made from an outgoing call on a device. - i.
+SIP Server supports the direct-uui type.